Vyral/tandra-bowers/_posts/2020-04-22-the-most-common-contingencies-in-real-estate.md

 {% include pullquote.html %}

 **3\.
 Appraisal process.** The home must appraise for its purchase price for the mortgage company to lend the buyer an amount matching that price.
-In other words, an appraisal ensures that the supposed value of home is truly there.
+In other words, an appraisal ensures that the supposed value of the home is truly there.
 It’s not just value they’re looking for though; condition matters greatly too.
 Sometimes, an appraiser might call for repairs before settlement can occur.&nbsp;

 **4\.
-Title.** A buyer needs a free and clear title—no liens, back taxes or encumbrances can be present on that property if they want to receive the mortgage company’s OK to settle.&nbsp;
+Title.** A buyer needs a free and clear title—no liens, back taxes, or encumbrances can be present on that property if they want to receive the mortgage company’s OK to settle.&nbsp;

 If you need further information on this topic or have questions on any other real estate-related topics, feel free to give me a call or send an email.
 I always look forward to hearing from you.